 Plant Type: Perennials

-Watering: Allow pots to dry slightly between watering, especially until growth appears.
+Watering: Allow pots to dry slightly between watering.
+Good drainage is a must.

 Characteristics & Attributes

 Season of Interest (Flowering)